star-history/star-history/public/blog/dlta-ai.md

 ---

-# DLTA-AI - Data Labeling, Tracking and Annotation with AI

 ## Problem

 The annotation process is a critical component of computer vision tasks and can greatly impact the accuracy of the resulting model.
 However, manual annotation is a time-consuming and resource-intensive task, often requiring significant human labor.
 Therefore, developing an Auto Annotation tool for computer vision tasks is of utmost importance, as it has the potential to save significant time and resources while also improving the quality of the annotations and the resulting models.